H-1B Fiscal Year (FY) 2012 Cap Season

 Please read the filing instructions very carefully.
 If you file your petition incorrectly, we will reject the petition.
 Rejected petitions will not retain a filing date.

 There are different fees depending on the type of H-1B petition you are submitting.
-Please refer to H-1B Data Collection and Filing Fee Exemption Supplement (pages 17-19 of Form I-129) for detailed instructions on fees.
+Please refer to Fee Exemption and/or Determination (pages 17 and 18 of Form I-129) for detailed instructions on fees.

-The following fees may be required with an H-1B petition:
+The following fees may be required with a cap-subject petition: